meagmohit/llm-notes/docs/tools-and-datasets.md

 * **Masked Region Classification** predicts the object class for each masked region.
 * **Masked Region Feature Regression** learns to regress the masked image region to its visual features.

+## RLHF Datasets

+* Anthropic RLHF Dataset on HuggingFace [[Dataset]](https://huggingface.co/datasets/Anthropic/hh-rlhf?row=98)
+* No Robots of 10k instructions from HuggingFace, based on SFT dataset from InstructGPT [[Dataset]](https://huggingface.co/datasets/HuggingFaceH4/no_robots)

+## 15K Token FineWeb Dataset

+{%cite penedo2024finewebdatasetsdecantingweb%} describes, creates and makes a 15T token dataset publicly available.
+Based on Chinchilla Scaling Laws, the 15T dataset should be optimal for 500B parameters.
+Note that, RedPajama contains 20 trillion tokens, but the researchers found that models trained on RedPajama result in poorer quality than FineWeb due to the different filtering rules applied.
+The Llama 3 models with 8B, 70B, and 405B sizes were trained on 15 trillion tokens as well, but Meta AI's training dataset is not publicly available.

 ## References

 {% bibliography --cited %}